pawlenartowicz/MCPower-gui/README.md

 ## Why MCPower?

 **Just type your formula.** Enter your model the way you'd write it in R or a stats textbook — `outcome = treatment + covariate + treatment*covariate`.
 MCPower handles everything else: parsing the formula, setting up the simulation, and managing interactions and factor coding.
 No programming required.
-More model types (logistic regression, ANOVA) are coming soon.
+Logistic regression support is coming soon.

 **Scenarios show you the full picture.** Real studies rarely match textbook conditions — effect sizes may be smaller than expected, distributions may be skewed, or variance may not be constant.
 One checkbox enables automatic robustness testing.
 MCPower runs your analysis under optimistic, realistic, and worst-case conditions, so instead of a single number you get a range that shows how sensitive your design is to violated assumptions.